IN THE SUPREME COURT OF CALIFORNIA

 redundant to impose special requirements these clauses be conspicuous and plain

-.
+and clear.
 Nonetheless many, and perhaps most, exclusionary clauses by their

 very nature deny coverage that consumers otherwise would personally anticipate